TU-E2030 Advanced Project-based Management A (3-5 cr)

 Additionally, upon completion of the 5 cr. course students are able to:

-· Choose and suggest appropriate management approach for a real-life project
+- Choose and suggest appropriate management approach for a real-life project and the business connected to the project and the participating firms

-Content: The course discusses practical application of project management in different types of projects, and in different organizations and industries.
-Course covers advanced project management approaches and methodologies in specific core areas, including organizing, scheduling and management of time on project and system life cycles, management of risk and uncertainty, management of stakeholders and multi-firm networks.
+Content: The course discusses the practical application of project management in different types of projects, and in different organizations and industries.
+Course covers advanced project management approaches and methodologies in specific core areas, including organizing, scheduling and management of time on project and system lifecycles, buying projects and subprojects, contracts, project strategy, management of risk and uncertainty, innovation in projects, management of projects at the firm level, and management of multi-firm networks.

-In the 5 cr. version the additional empirical assignment is conducted in student groups after the lecture period.
+In the 5 credits version, an empirical assignment is conducted in student groups after the lecture period.
 The assignment includes an empirical analysis of a selected project and a firm conducting the project as well as the wider business context and multi-firm network.
 The assignment is reported and presented in several cycles in a vivid interaction between the student groups and course staff.

-Study Material: The course material consists of selected articles, book chapters and case assignments that are distributed to students via MyCourses.
+Study Material: The course material consists of selected articles, book chapters, videos, and assignments that are distributed to students via MyCourses.

 Substitutes for Courses: TU-22.1425